Richie97/android-model-provider-generator/README.md

-Android ContentProvider Generator
+WTA Generator
 =================================
+Forked from the awesome android-contentprovider-generator

-A tool to generate an Android ContentProvider.
+A tool to generate a Content Provider and the associated ViewModels and Model classes

 It takes a set of entity (a.k.a "table") definitions as the input, and generates:
 - a `ContentProvider` class
 - a `SQLiteOpenHelper` class